giosans/dflowslide_batchtool/README.md

 ![win_inputfromraster.jpeg](static/calculating.jpeg)

+---

+## Other options of usage

+### Import and export .dbt files
+By clicking on `File` from cascading menu, three options open that interact with a settings .json file with `.dbt` extension.
+The three options let you:
+* New: Swip out all changes, and start with a new clean interface;
+* Export: This will create a new `.dbt` file with as name the `Study name` given in the `General` tab.
+* Import: If you already have a previously exported `.dbt` file, you can simply import it here.
+Doing so will automatically fill in the fields from the interface.

+### Rerun the tool with different files
+If you would like to keep the same settings but just need changing files, it is advised to import a previously exported `.dbt` file and just import the path of those new files from the interface.
+This tip is valid for any setting you may want to change.

+### Re-run auto detection as manual
+If after the auto detection the user is not satisfied, importing the `.dbt` file will help to restore all settings and just find points in a manual way.

+---

+## Description of the tool tabs and buttons

+The tool consists of an `Action` panel with buttons, a tabs panel for selection of input, and a `Status Panel` with logging showing the status of the selection and calculation.
+The `General` tab let the user decide whether the input is simply selected or it is generated.
+If Excel option is chosen, the tab `Excel input` guids the user in the selection of the input files, and the `Run calculation` button is activated.
+The `Extract files` option allow for the generation of the input for D-Flow Slide.
+By selecting it as source, new tabs and buttons are generated in the interface so the user can generate the input files for D-Flow Slide from a shapefile containing transects and a number of rasters of bathymetry and topography.
+When running with `Extract files` mode, the `General` tab does not change.
+The tabs `Extract data`, `Select Transects`, `Characteristic Points` and the new buttons `Run extraction`, `Find Points`, `Export to .xlsx` appear. `Raster Folder` asks for a folder with raster files, namely bathymetric surveys. `AHN File` asks for a single topographic file for integration of the surveys.
+A shapefile containing cross-shore transects is selected with `Cross-section (*.shp)`.
+The shapefile can contain one or multiple shapefiles.
+The field `Extraction output folder` let the user select the location of the output of this raster extraction analysis.
+Now the button `Run extraction` is enabled.
+The following tab `Select transects` let you select the transect once the `Run extraction` analysis is complete.
+Alternatively, you can still select the folder where transects previously computed are stored.
+The tab `Characteristic Points` let the user select an along-section kering shapefile and select the calculation mode from the  `Calculation mode` menu.
+Once all fields  are complete, the two buttons `Find points` and `Export to .xlsx` perform finding characteristic points and writing the excel file to use as input of D-Flow Slide, respectively. `Run calculation` can be run to let D-Flow Slide compute on the input files and the settings given.

+NB: All the windows that pop-up have a title explaining what the user should do.
+This helps to direct actions throughout the process.

+---

 ### Further developments
 Pending development actions to the tool are not available at the moment and comprise:
 - Insert multiple soil layers